 Markets in Cadiz

-Cádiz, one of the oldest continuously inhabited cities in Western Europe, is home to markets that reflect its rich maritime heritage and vibrant local culture.
-From the historic Mercado Central de Abastos, housed in a beautiful neoclassical building, to the lively seaside flea markets, shopping here is an authentic experience.
+Cádiz, one of the oldest continuously inhabited cities in Western Europe, is home to markets that reflect its rich maritime heritage.

-The markets in Cádiz offer fresh Atlantic seafood, regional produce from the Sierra de Cádiz, and the casual atmosphere that defines Andalusian daily life.
-Below you'll find an overview of the main farmers' and flea markets in the city.
+Beyond the fresh fish stalls, Cadiz markets offer regional produce from the Sierra de Cádiz, payoyo goat cheese, and the casual atmosphere that defines Andalusian daily life.
+The Sunday flea market surrounding the central market draws antique hunters and collectors.

 Indoor Markets in Cadiz